 Many eBay sellers, for example, use PayPal, which a PSE for 1099-k purposes, and which must send business customers a 1099-k showing the amount of sales transactions for its services.

-Do I Have to Register for It for Reporting Purposes?
+Do I Have to Register for Reporting Purposes?

 When you sign up with a payment processing service, you will be asked to give information about your business, including your taxpayer ID.
 If you don't provide this ID number, or it is incorrect, you may be subject to backup withholding on the transactions processed.

 What If I Receive a Form 1099-K?

 If you see differences, contact your payment processor immediately.
 If the differences are not adjusted, there will be a difference between what your business reports as income and what the payment processor reports.
 It can be a red flag for the IRS.

 When you have reviewed the 1009-K form, put it with your business tax file and give them to your tax preparer.
-The forms will need to be included in your business tax filing on Schedule C or other income tax filing report for your business type.
+The forms will need to be included in your business tax filing on Schedule C or other income tax filing reports for your business type.

-The IRS is sending out notices to businesses whose reported income does not match income reported on 1099-k forms.
+The IRS is sending out notices to businesses whose reported income does not match the income reported on 1099-k forms.
 If you receive such a notice:

 - Contact your tax preparer